-We have analyzed our reporting structure, the information available to our Chief Operating Decision Maker ("CODM") and the information being used to make strategic decisions and have identified two primary types of customers: Clinical and Pharma.
-Our Clinical customers include community-based pathology and oncology practices, hospital pathology labs, reference labs, and academic centers.
-Our Pharma customers include pharmaceutical companies to whom we provide testing and other services to support their research studies and clinical trials.
+We have analyzed our reporting structure, the information available to our Chief Operating Decision Maker ("CODM") and the information being used to make strategic decisions and have identified two primary types of customers, served by two distinct company divisions: Clinical Services and Advanced Diagnostics.
+Our Clinical Services customers include community-based pathology and oncology practices, hospital pathology labs, reference labs, and academic centers.
+Our Advanced Diagnostics customers include pharmaceutical companies to whom we provide testing and other services to support their research studies and clinical trials.

-In 2022, our Clinical Services segment accounted for 82% of consolidated revenue and our Pharma Services segment accounted for 18% of consolidated revenue.
-Please refer to Note 20.
+In 2023, our Clinical Services segment accounted for 84% of consolidated revenue and our Advanced Diagnostics segment accounted for 16% of consolidated revenue.
+Please refer to Note 17.
 Segment Information, to our Consolidated Financial Statements included in this Annual Report for further financial information about these segments.